 What is a Tummy Tuck?

-Abdominoplasty surgery, commonly known as Tummy Tuck surgery, is a body contouring procedure designed to create a slimmer, firmer midsection.
-There are many factors, including include pregnancy, dramatic weight gain or loss, age, and genetics, that contribute to excess fat and skin around the waistline.
+Abdominoplasty surgery, commonly known as Tummy Tuck surgery, is a surgical body contouring procedure designed to create a slimmer, firmer midsection.
+There are many factors that contribute to excess fat and skin around the waistline including: